acekhalifa/Eventify/README.md

 ## Features
 ### User Management
 -  **Register Users** - Add new Users with name, email, and password
--  **Login Users** - allows created users to create and manage event by providing email and password
+-  **Login Users** - allows created users to create and manage events by providing email and password

 ### Event Management
 -  **Create Events** - Add new events with title, description, date, and location